A marketing strategy sets a clear path for you to reach your business objectives

 To be strategic is to be explicit about the things you are choosing to do and not to do.

 Take Kmart for example.
 Russo commenced his tenure by undertaking what he called a ‘discovery’ phase.
 He observed that Kmart was attempting to compete as both a discount store and a high-end retailer, and not really successfully serving either market.
 Russo understood that Kmart, at its core, was a discount retailer.
 As noted in Eloise Keating's article in Smart Company, he compared Kmart competing with mid-tier stores as McDonald’s selling T-bone steaks with knives and forks, and introduced a brave new pricing strategy to reflect the ‘bottom-end’ positioning, cutting prices by an average of 30% across the board and eliminating discount sales.
-The result, as you will find in the Repositioning Kmart abstract, was an impressive 69% growth in earnings before tax between 2011-2013.
+The result was an impressive 69% growth in earnings before tax between 2011-2013.

 Great strategy puts the customer first.

 We call this ‘human centred marketing’ and it’s core to what we do.
 In the past, businesses could get away with developing a product or service and then figure out how to sell it to consumers.
 These days, thanks to technology and the internet, the power balance has firmly and permanently shifted to the customer.
 Businesses that design their offerings based on meaningful consumer insights and that communicate in a way that builds an emotional connection, will have the competitive edge.
 How did a discount department store competing on price do that?